eden-emulator/mirror/docs/dynarmic/README.md

 Cortex-A57 (32 and 64 bit) is the emulated guest target.
 See [ArchVersion](../../src/dynarmic/src/dynarmic/interface/A32/arch_version.h).

-The only supported host architectures are x86-64, and AArch64.
+The only supported host architectures are x86-64, PowerPC 64, and AArch64.
 There are no plans to support any 32-bit architectures.

 See [an example usage](../../src/dynarmic/tests/print_info.cpp).